CopterExpress/clover/docs/en/camera.md

 ## Computer vision

-The [SD card image](image.md) comes with a preinstalled [OpenCV](https://opencv.org) library, which is commonly used for various comupter vision-related tasks.
+The [SD card image](image.md) comes with a preinstalled [OpenCV](https://opencv.org) library, which is commonly used for various computer vision-related tasks.
 Additional libraries for converting from ROS messages to OpenCV images and back are preinstalled as well.

 ### Python